-We have audited the consolidated financial statements of Mega Uranium Ltd. and its subsidiaries [the "Group"], which comprise the consolidated statement of financial position as at September 30, 2019 and the consolidated statement of loss and comprehensive loss, consolidated statement of equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Mega Uranium Ltd. and its subsidiaries [the "Group"], which comprise the consolidated statements of financial position as at September 30, 2020 and 2019, and the consolidated statements of comprehensive income (loss), consolidated statements of equity and consolidated statements of cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects the consolidated financial position of the Group as at September 30, 2019, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards ["IFRS"].
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects the consolidated financial position of the Group as at September 30, 2020 and 2019, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").